SeCorpo/ps_sts_api/README.md

 - Service create functions take a created_by_user_id from the current user
 - Service functions (excluding base_crud and (some) in common) receive AND RETURN Pydantic schemas
 - Association models are managed within the (dominant) Model service module
+- Service functions get a get_db() database session from the router calling them

 ---
 ### Schema's